Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Introduction

 This paper is organised as follows.
 In \cref{sec:algebras} we review all the \vosa{s} that will be needed as well as their corresponding categories of weight modules.
 In particular, we recall some \(\slt\) fusion product decompositions, which will be needed later, that have already been proved and state the conjectured ones (\cref{thm:EEfusionconj}) which we shall prove in later sections.

 In \cref{sec:coset} we review the coset construction of the \(\Nt=2\) superconformal algebra in terms of affine \(\slt\) and how the fusion products of these two algebras are interrelated.
-We prove the first result, \cref{thm:rigiditytransport}, of the paper: a sufficient condition for transporting rigidity results from the \(\slt\) side to the \(\Nt=2\) side.
-In \cref{thm:1121rules}, we give a sufficient condition for the semisimple fusion products of \cref{thm:EEfusionconj} to hold in terms of the dimensions of certain spaces of intertwining operators.
+We give a bijection between spaces of intertwining operators in \cref{thm:homspaceeq}, we give a sufficient condition for transporting rigidity results from the \(\slt\) side to the \(\Nt=2\) side in \cref{thm:1121rules}, and we give a sufficient condition for the semisimple fusion products of \cref{thm:EEfusionconj} to hold in terms of the dimensions of certain spaces of intertwining operators.

 \Cref{sec:upperbounds,sec:lowerbounds} are then dedicated to proving \cref{thm:1121rules} by proving upper and lower bounds, and observing that these bounds are equal.
 The upper bounds are computed in \cref{sec:upperbounds} by use of the Zhu algebra formalism on the \(\Nt=2\) side.
 The lower bounds are computed in \cref{sec:lowerbounds} on the \(\slt\) side by means of a free field realisation and screening operators.
 The appearance of screening operators and their associated integrals over intricate cycles necessitates the use of \(P(w)\) rather than logarithmic intertwining operators, that is, intertwining operators where the variable is considered as a complex number rather than a formal variable.